Educating pet owners

 Owners learn about hygiene for their dogs

-* Volunteers, especially Jo Usher and others from KAPS Management Committee, regularly organise educational shows and exhibitions for children during the school holidays.
+* Volunteers from KAPS Management Committee, regularly organise educational shows and exhibitions for children during the school holidays.